Back Pain Management in Primary Care

 A formal weight-loss program and input from a dietician may be worth considering if body size is a risk factor for the individual.

 Physiotherapists are an excellent source of advice for rehabilitation of core strength using specific exercises.
 They’re also the experts on correct stretching and lifting techniques to help prevent recurrent injuries and can advise on the wisdom and benefits of other exercise techniques too, such as yoga, pilates etc.

 As mentioned at the beginning of this article, taking up a life on four legs might well help also.
 However, this is unproven hypothesis currently isn’t part of Be Well’s regular treatment plan for back pain patients!

 Thank you for reading.
-If you have any questions or comments, please feel free to forward them by email to the Be Well clinic.
+If you have any questions or comments, please feel free to forward them by email to the Be Well Medical Center.